 In 2020, the Australian Academy of Technology and Engineering is examining Australia’s potential to create a circular economy, or an economic system aimed at eliminating waste and the continual use of resources.

 The investigation is part of a major three-year research project examining the technology readiness of Australian industry sectors.

-Australia faces a critical challenge in the management of our waste.
-The current recycling crisis relating to plastics will only become more serious as new forms of waste increase, including e-waste, solar PV panels, and batteries.
+Australia faces a critical challenge in the future management of our waste.
+New forms of waste are set to increase, including e-waste, solar PV panels, and batteries.
 Advanced technologies and engineering solutions have the potential to divert valuable resources from landfill.

 If you would like to find out more about this project, listen to Fellows discussing the issues in the podcasts below, or contact us at firstname.lastname@example.org.